Our School values are respect, collaboration, perseverance and possibilities

 Our work in PSHE at Queensbridge is at the heart of our school vision.
 We aim to make sure the curriculum is embedded across the school and encompasses our school values; respect, collaboration, perseverance and possibilities.
 Some of our curriculum’s key aims are for children to:

 Respect themselves as individuals, whilst developing an understanding, tolerance and acceptance for others and their differences

 Develop a clear set of values and attitudes, including honesty and kindness and establishing a strong moral code

 Value themselves as unique human beings, capable of spiritual, moral, intellectual and physical growth and development

 Develop their varied abilities and talents fully setting achievable goals, learning to work and try hard, and understanding both success and failure

 Develop an active role as a member of a family and of the community

-Key areas for this year are the positive promotion of SMSC including British values, relationship and sex education, drug and alcohol education, E-safety and the championing of diversity through the Stonewall scheme of work.
+Key areas for this year are the positive promotion of SMSC including British values, relationship and sex education, drug and alcohol education, E-safety and the championing of diversity.

 Our PSHE curriculum is delivered through three key areas: Health and Wellbeing, Relationships and Living in the wider world.
 Click here to see our PSHE Curriculum Framework